sudheerj/vuejs-interview-questions/README.md

      })
      ```
 35.  ### What are possible prop types?
      You can declare props with type or without type.
-But it is recommended to have prop types because it provides the documentation for the component and warns the developer for any incorrect data type is assigned.
+But it is recommended to have prop types because it provides the documentation for the component and warns the developer for any incorrect data type being assigned.
      ```javascript
      props: {
        name: String,